 Solvent Welding Butyrate Tubing

-1. Solvent-welding butyrate tubing requires, well, a solvent (acetone will do it), some butyrate resin, a jar, and a brush.
+1. Solvent-welding butyrate tubing requires, well, a solvent (acetone alone will do it), some butyrate resin, a jar, and a brush.

 2. We can provide you with some "fines," or you could cut some of the tubing scraps and generate some clean butyrate sawdust.

-3. Mix 75% acetone with 25% MEK (not essential but it gives you more working time) and some butyrate dust to create a thin syrup.
+3. I like to mix 50% acetone with 50% MEK (the MEK not essential but it gives you more working time) and some butyrate dust to create a thin syrup.
 Make sure that all of the butyrate dust is dissolved.
 Do this in metal, glass or otherwise inert container.

 Do this procedure in a vented hood or in a vented area.

-For added strength, you may elect to make 1 or two axial cuts 1.5” into the sleeve.
+If you are solvent welding a tube to a sleeve, you need to work quickly.
+For added strength and working time, you may cut two axial cuts 1.5” into the sleeve (see pictures below.)
 This will allow you to clamp hard with a pipe clamp during the solvent welding process.
 You can remove the pipe clamp after the weld has fully cured.
+See picture at bottom.

 4. You may fully dip your sleeve and tube into the mix, or use a solder brush to apply the mixture to one side of the tube and one side of the sleeve.
 Quickly push tube halfway through the sleeve.
 Repeat on the other side.